 How much potassium have you had today?
-And how about phosphorous?
-Most people don’t think twice about either essential mineral, but for people living with Chronic Kidney Disease (CKD), managing potassium and phosphorus intake is critical.
-When you have CKD, your kidneys aren’t as effective at removing waste from your system and minerals like phosphorus and potassium can build up in the blood, leading lead to heart problems and weakened bones.
+And how about phosphorus?
+Most people don’t think twice about these essential minerals, but for people living with chronic kidney disease (CKD), managing intake is critical.

 If you have CKD your doctor may recommend a kidney-friendly, or “renal” diet, that provides the nutrition you need from foods that are easy for your kidneys to process.
 Renal diets can be challenging to manage at first because they must balance many factors from nutrient levels and portion size to protein types and even fluid intake.

-And the process is not always intuitive because some foods that are healthy for most people may pose problems for people with CKD.
+The process is not always intuitive because foods that are healthy for most people may pose problems for people with CKD.
 Bran cereal is a good example.
-It’s a classic “health food,” but it’s also high in phosphorous, so it’s not ideal if you have CKD.
+It’s a classic “health food,” but it’s also high in phosphorus, so it’s not ideal if you have CKD.

 As always, the first step is to talk with your doctor to learn what diet is right for your condition.
-A dietitian is a great advocate to have if you’re living with CKD.
+A dietitian is also a great resource if you’re living with CKD.

 Renal diet basics

-Here are some fundamentals for most people following a kidney-friendly diet:
+Here are some easy-to-follow tips for most people following a kidney-friendly diet:

 - Choose lower-sodium foods and don’t add salt to your meals or while cooking.

-- Manage your portion sizes, especially of protein.
-A serving of protein is three ounces or the size of your palm.
+- Manage your portion sizes, especially for protein.
+A serving of protein is three ounces or about the size of your palm.

 - Opt for fresh foods you prepare yourself versus packaged foods that can be high in sodium.